taha-y-merghani/chatbot/README.md

 6. **Gradio interface not loading**
    - Check if port 7860 is available
-   - Try accessing the public URL instead of localhost
+   - Try accessing the public or remote URL instead of localhost
    - Ensure all dependencies are installed correctly

 ### Performance Tips